Dynamo2k1/SIEM_Solution/README.md

 This project is a Security Information and Event Management (SIEM) solution that monitors network traffic, extracts event logs, and tracks CPU and RAM usage.
 The system is built using Python and interacts with a MySQL database to store and analyze the collected data.

 ## Key Features
 1. **Network Monitoring**: The system continuously monitors network traffic using the Scapy library.
-It detects specific events like ping, Nmap scans, and SSH brute-force attacks, and logs them in the MySQL database[1].
+It detects specific events like ping, Nmap scans, and SSH brute-force attacks, and logs them in the MySQL database.

 2. **Event Log Extraction**: The system extracts event logs from Windows using PowerShell commands.
-It retrieves the 50 most recent security events, 50 most recent system events, and 20 most recent application events, and stores them in separate tables in the MySQL database[1].
+It retrieves the 50 most recent security events, 50 most recent system events, and 20 most recent application events, and stores them in separate tables in the MySQL database.

 3. **CPU and RAM Usage Tracking**: The system periodically checks the CPU and RAM usage of the system using the `psutil` library.
-The usage data is stored in the `usage_data` table of the MySQL database[1].
+The usage data is stored in the `usage_data` table of the MySQL database.

 4. **Database Integration**: The system uses the `mysql.connector` library to establish a connection to a MySQL database hosted on `192.168.171.206`.
-It creates the necessary tables if they don't exist and clears any existing data before inserting new data[1].
+It creates the necessary tables if they don't exist and clears any existing data before inserting new data.

 ## Architecture
 The project consists of two main components:

 1. **Python Script (`agent.py`)**: This script is responsible for network monitoring, event log extraction, and CPU/RAM usage tracking.
-It uses various libraries like Scapy, `mysql.connector`, and `subprocess` to perform its tasks[1].
+It uses various libraries like Scapy, `mysql.connector`, and `subprocess` to perform its tasks.

 2. **Express Server (`server.py`)**: This component sets up an Express server in Node.js to interact with the MySQL database.
-It defines API endpoints to fetch data from the database and sends JSON responses[1].
+It defines API endpoints to fetch data from the database and sends JSON responses.

 ## Database Schema
 The MySQL database used in this project has the following tables:

-1. **`logs`**: Stores network monitoring logs with fields like timestamp, source IP, destination IP, event type, user name, and message[1].
+1. **`logs`**: Stores network monitoring logs with fields like timestamp, source IP, destination IP, event type, user name, and message.

-2. **`security_logs`**, **`system_logs`**, **`application_logs`**: Store event logs of different types with fields like event time, event ID, level, and message[1].
+2. **`security_logs`**, **`system_logs`**, **`application_logs`**: Store event logs of different types with fields like event time, event ID, level, and message.

-3. **`usage_data`**: Stores CPU and RAM usage data with fields like timestamp, CPU usage, and RAM usage[1].
+3. **`usage_data`**: Stores CPU and RAM usage data with fields like timestamp, CPU usage, and RAM usage.

 ## Future Improvements
 1. **Enhance Event Log Extraction**: Expand the event log extraction capabilities to include more types of logs and provide more detailed information.